eclipse-tractusx/bpdm/docs/developer/application-code-guide.md

 - A parser MUST accumulate errors, reporting every problem for an entry rather than failing on the first.
 - A parser MUST honour the positional contract: the output list has the same size and order as the input, and the i-th result is the verdict for the i-th request.
 - A parser MUST be annotated `@Transactional(readOnly = true)` when a single parse issues more than one database query. *(Current gap: several parsers do multiple reads without this annotation.)*
+- A parser SHOULD resolve the references it validates to the entities they name, rather than passing the identifier on for a later layer to look up.
 - A parser SHOULD be decomposed into single-responsibility parsers (content validation, reference/BPN resolution, cross-cutting checks) composed with the `ParseResult` combinators, rather than written as one monolith.
 - A parser SHOULD fetch metadata once per batch, not once per entry.